assareh/tfc-agent/tfc-agent-gke/scripts/TFE_Workspace_README.md

 ## Introduction
 This script uses curl to interact with Terraform Enterprise via the Terraform Enterprise REST API.
 The same APIs could be used from Jenkins or other solutions to incorporate Terraform Enterprise into your CI/CD pipeline.

 You can Add your sensitive Cloud credentials by sourcing them into your shell as local environment variables.
-The default script will look for the default AWS, GCP, or Azure ENV variables during runtime.
+The default script will look for TFE and GCP ENV variables during runtime.
 Here are a list of terraform and environment variables the script will look for.

 Required